-Hate crimes are crimes that are motivated by hostility on the grounds of race (including colour, nationality, ethnicity and national origin), religion, disability, sexual orientation and gender identity.
+Hate crimes are crimes that are motivated by hostility or prejudice on the grounds of race (including colour, nationality, ethnicity and national origin), religion, disability, sexual orientation and transgender identity.

 Providing funding for projects that prevent hate crime is one of the actions included in the UK government’s hate crime action plan.

 The aim of the fund is to work with affected communities to fund the development of projects that:

 - respond to hate crime in our communities

 - increase the reporting of hate crime

 - improve support for the victims of hate crime